Symplectic twistor operator and its solution space on ${\mathbb R}^2$: Introduction and Motivation

 The system of partial differential equations representing $T_s$ is overdetermined, acting on the space of functions valued in an infinite dimensional vector space of the Segal-Shale-Weil representation, and the solution space of $T_s$ is (even locally) infinite dimensional.
 Notice that the techniques of the metaplectic Howe duality are not restricted to $(\mR^2,\omega)$, but it is not straightforward for $({\mR^{2n},\omega})$, $n>1$, to write more explicit formulas for solutions with values in the higher dimensional non-commutative algebraic Weyl algebra.

 The structure of our article goes as follows.
-In the first Section we review basic properties of symplectic spin geometry in real dimension $2$, with emphasis on metaplectic Howe duality.
-In the second Section we give a general definition of symplectic twistor operator $T_s$.
-The space of polynomial solutions of $T_s$ on $\mR^2$ is analyzed in Section three, relying on two basic principles.
-The first one is representation theoretical, coming from the action of the metaplectic Lie algebra on function space of interest.
-The second one is then the construction of representative solutions in particular irreducible subspaces of the function space.
+In the first Section, we review basic properties of the symplectic spin geometry in the real dimension $2$, with emphasis on the metaplectic Howe duality.
+In the second Section, we give a general definition of the symplectic twistor operator $T_s$.
+The space of polynomial solutions of $T_s$ on $(\mR^2,\omega)$ is analysed in Section three, relying on two basic principles.
+The first one is representation theoretical, coming from the action of the metaplectic Lie algebra on the function space of interest.
+The second one is then the construction of representative solutions in the particular irreducible subspaces of the function space.
 As a byproduct of our approach, we construct specific polynomial solutions of the symplectic Dirac operator $D_s$, which is also a novelty.
-In the last Section 4 we indicate the collection of unsolved problems directly related to the topic of the present article.
+In the end of this section, we indicate the collection of unsolved problems directly related to the topic of the present article.

 Throughout the article, we use the notation $\mN_0$ for the set of natural numbers including zero and $\mN$ for the set of natural numbers without zero.